Fun backyard camping activities for kids and families to try at home!

 Some families may decide to put up a 'temporary' tent for evening fun and then spend the rest of the night camping out in the living room.

 Whichever you choose, plan for some type of tent - kids love tents!

 P.S.
-If rain ruins your plans, try this idea for an Indoor Camp-out so the kids aren't disappointed!
+If rain ruins your plans, try this idea for Indoor Camping so the kids aren't disappointed!

 Second, they are also TONS of fun with some of the activities we've suggested below.